A magical female possessing great power over an appropriate element. They are easily identified by their wings and beautiful appearance.

 A hand fell on Wesley's shoulder, causing the young man to choke on a gasp and the hand to flinch away.

 "How long were you planning on staying here, boy?" the owner of the hand asked with as much surprise as her whisper would allow.

 Felicia held similar features to Wesley.
-Her thick hair plumed around one side of her face while the other side was woven into straight cornrow braids.
+Her thick amber hair plumed around one side of her face while the other side was woven into straight cornrow braids.
 High-waisted jeans and a peach-colored sweater donned her figure, and a pair of round-lensed glasses rested on her nose.
-She walked with a natural stride of dominance and pride, not in a sensual sense but rather a matriarchal one.

-Wesley closed the book in his hands, his eyes lingering on the page "I was just getting to the good part..." he murmured.
+Wesley closed the book in his hands, his eyes lingering on the page, "I just started the next chapter, though…" he murmured.